A walk through cinema history! These feature films are free to watch online.

 One of the first major studio films with an all-black cast explores poverty, religion, and survival in the rural South.
 The film was a rare Hollywood production to center black life during this era, blending musical elements with social themes.
 The director was white, and the film still reflects some of the limitations and stereotypes of that perspective.
 Still, it represents an important early step towards broader representation within the Hollywood studio system.

 Soviet avant-garde experimental film.
 A silent documentary that captures daily life across urban Russia with no actors, sets, or scripted narrative.
-Celebrated for its innovative editing and cinematic techniques, it remains a groundbreaking experiment in film form and visual storytelling.
-Visually mind-blowing due to its wild editing and new techniques, it is still taught in film school.
+Celebrated for its innovative editing and cinematic techniques, it remains a groundbreaking experiment in film form and visual storytelling and is still taught in film school.

 Based on a real case of prison labor abuse, this film exposes brutality in the American penal system.
 It had actual real-world impact, as it contributed to prison reform discussions.